Professor Norm Matloff

 In any case, be sure to use at least version 1.5 of Thrust.

-Note: Sorry for the Linux-centric treatment here.
-If you are familiar with compiling and linking issues, it will be simple for you to convert to Windows or Mac steps.
-I'll add the former when I get a chance.
+Note: Sorry for the Linux/Mac-centric treatment here.
+If you are familiar with compiling and linking issues, it will be simple for you to convert to Windows.

 Also, sorry that none of this is automated yet.